What is your main goal when working with a client?

 What is your background and what are your credentials?

 I am a Licensed Mental Health Counselor in the state of Florida.
-My journey first started in 2006 as a Youth Director at a church and realized that the teens and parents I ministered to needed more help than what my education and experience were so I went back to get my Master’s degree from Palm Beach Atlantic University.
+My journey first started in 2006 as a Youth Director at a church and realized that the teens and parents I ministered to need more help than what my education and experience were so I went back to get my Master’s degree from Palm Beach Atlantic University.
 During that time I also gained experience working with teen girls in the areas of conflict resolution, anger management, substance abuse, and low self-esteem.

 I continued my counseling journey by doing intensive in-home counseling for families with youth at risk of being placed out of the home or who had just been placed back into the family home.
 I have also worked with parents that have substance abuse issues that resulted in DCF involvement and helped them overcome their addictions to become reunited with their children.